The AMRC has strong links with other centres of manufacturing research excellence across the UK and globally.

 - Integrated Vehicle Health Management at Cranfield University, UK.

-- Manufacturing Research Center at the Georgia Institute of Technology, USA.
+- Georgia Tech Manufacturing Institute at the Georgia Institute of Technology, USA.

 - Science and Engineering Research Council of the Singapore Agency for Science, Technology and Research